-PILO7: exercise initiative and take personal responsibility for one's own work in terms of timeliness, professional behaviour, and personal motivation.
-Attitudes PILO8: demonstrate awareness of ethical issues in for- and non-profit organizations and contribute to the strengthening of economic, social and environmental resilience.
+PILO7: exercise initiative and take personal responsibility for one's own work n terms of timeliness, professional behaviour, and personal motivation.
+PILO8: demonstrate awareness of ethical issues in for- and non-profit organizations and contribute to the strengthening of economic, social and environmental resilience. n Pl